 What is Proctor?

-Proctor is the magazine of the Queensland legal profession.
+Proctor, our flagship publication, is the pre-eminent magazine for the Queensland legal profession.

-Published by Queensland Law Society, it educates its readers with information they must be aware of, including changes in legislation, significant case law, practice directions and more.
+Published 11 times a year, it educates its readers with information they must be aware of, including changes in legislation, significant case law, practice directions and more.

 It informs its readers with articles on legal topics and people, providing them with a clearer perspective of the functioning of the law in Queensland and their role within the profession.